25 Mar Imperfection

 - Admitting our responsibility in a conflict?

-How many us have done every one of these “detested” things at some point in our lives?
-How many do we do on a daily basis… honestly?
+I know I’ve done these things.
+Have you done every one of these “detested” things at some point in your life?
+How many do you do on a daily basis… honestly?

 I never intend to do these things and they happen… they just happen.
 They are part of being human.
 I also know that if I don’t do these things once in a while, I’m not living my life to the fullest.
 And… I still seem to fiercely resist them.